maksimillian1/Jupita-Agent-Web-Typescript/README.md

 }
 ```

 When you make a `feed` API request, you may pass a listener parameter as above, however the listener parameter is optional.
-You may skip this and call `agent.feed()`
+You may skip this and call `agent.feed()`.

 ### Call `Rating` API